Semi-Independent Living Services (SILS)

 Services include training and assistance in independent living skills for adults with developmental disabilities or related conditions.

 Services provided may include training and assistance in:

-* First aid and obtaining assistance in an emergency
+* First aid and getting help in an emergency

 * Learning and exercising rights and responsibilities of community living